 Character is a general quality usually attributed to a person.
-When we say someone has "good character," we generally mean they're a trustworthy and decent person; but this is also somewhat vague and subjective.
-And just because someone is known to have positive character traits doesn't mean they're incapable of committing a given crime.
-Furthermore, the problem with using character evidence at trial is that it can distort the facts and prejudice the jury despite the material evidence.
+When we say someone has good character, we generally mean they're trustworthy and decent.
+But this is also vague and subjective.
+And just because someone is known to have positive character traits doesn't mean they're incapable of committing bad acts.

 Serial killer Ted Bundy, for example, went out of his way to exude positive character traits in public and was able to evade authorities because of it.
-In fact, he worked as a crisis counselor for sexual assault victims even though he would later confess to the sexual assault and murder of dozens of women.
+He worked as a crisis counselor for sexual assault victims.
+He would later confess to the sexual assault and murder of dozens of women.

 Still, it's also true that past behavior is a strong indicator of future behavior.
-So how is character evidence used in criminal (and even civil) trials?
-We explore this issue below.
+This article explains when character evidence is applicable in criminal trials, including:

 The Admissibility of Character Evidence